techidaily/site-games-able/source/_posts/conquer-ps5-space-odyssey-secure-marvels-limited-spidey.md

  You should receive a confirmation email shortly after placing your order.
 The only thing that’s left to do after that is sit back, relax, and wait for your brand-new PS5 to arrive!

  This console is limited-edition, so once it’s gone, there is no guarantee it will ever come back.
-So when you receive your pristine PS5 console, make sure you know[how to safely clean your PS5 console](https://www.makeuseof.com/how-to-clean-ps5-console-controller/) to increase its longevity.
+So when you receive your pristine PS5 console, make sure you know [how to safely clean your PS5 console](https://www.makeuseof.com/how-to-clean-ps5-console-controller/) to increase its longevity.

 ## It’s Better to Be Safe Than Sorry